 - Establishments earmarked for quarantine facilities.

-What remains Locked during Lockdown Period
+What remained Locked during Lockdown Period

-- Industrial Establishments will remain closed.
+- Industrial Establishments remained closed.

-- Hospitality Services to remain suspended
+- Hospitality, Entertainment Services remained suspended

 Anyone breaking the rules, could be taken into custody and can be punished with simple imprisonment for a term that may extend up to one month or with a fine which may extend to Rs 200, or with both.

-Can you go to work during lockdown?
+Could you go to work during lockdown?